taimurhassan/xray_ku/README.md

 2. Import the 'metrics.yaml' and infer the related libraries from the 'requirement.txt' file:
    1. `conda env create -f metrics.yaml`

-3. Download the CRC datasets from their respective link, convert the dataset using `datasetConverter.m` script.
+3. Download the X-ray datasets from their respective link, convert the dataset using `datasetConverter.m` script.
 Place the converted dataset in the `data` folder within project's root directory.

 4. Create an `output` folder within root directory to save proposed framework's output.